awar2170/Team1_FinalProject/README.md

 - Alyssa Warnock
     * Segment 1 Objective: EDA/Research Datasets
     * Segment 2 Objective: Machine Learing in Python/R
-            - Make the linear regression model in R or Python
-            - Write up the machine learning aspect of it

 ## Segment 1 Deliverables
 1. Decide on a topic for project: Mushroom Analysis